pydy/pydy/docs/examples/rattleback.rst

     fr, frstar = kane.kanes_equations(bodies, forces)

-Set up a ODE solver for increased accuracy needed for this system.
+Set up an ODE solver for increased accuracy needed for this system.

 .. jupyter-execute::